 Franklin has a knack for teaching others how to teach well.
 She leads professional development sessions for government teachers throughout Knox County and mentors new teachers.
 Beyond academics, Franklin is visible around campus, supporting students’ extracurricular activities especially as the prom adviser.

 Franklin is a graduate of the University of Tennessee, Knoxville.
 She earned a Bachelor of Arts in political science with minors in history and secondary education in 2010, and a Master of Science in teacher education (secondary teaching) in 2011.

 Press release: Knoxville teacher wins $25,000 Milken Educator Award

-"I hope [my students] remember the government curriculum and projects we did together, and that they become involved citizens.
-But..." (read more)
+"I hope [my students] remember the government..." (read more)